 \subsection{Constraints by mass loss}

-It is considered that not all of SAGB stars end up as ECSNe because of intense mass loss during SAGB phase.
-As the core increases its mass, the outer envelope is lost by this mass loss.
-This limits the duration of SAGB phase, and if the core mass is less than $M_\mathrm{EC}$ at the end of SAGB phase, the star ends up as an ONe WD.
+It is considered that not all SAGB stars end up as ECSNe because of intense wind mass loss during the SAGB phase.
+As the core mass increases, a more significant amount of envelope mass will be lost by wind.
+This limits the duration of the SAGB phase, and if the core mass is less than $M_\mathrm{EC}$ at the end of the SAGB phase, the star ends up as an ONe WD.
 Therefore the ratio $\xi \equiv \dot{M}_\mathrm{core}/|\dot{M}_\mathrm{env}|$ is important to determine stellar fates.